-This guideline makes recommendations on the diagnosis, assessment and management of harmful drinking (high-risk drinking) and alcohol dependence in adults and in young people aged 10–17 years.
+This guideline makes recommendations on the diagnosis, assessment and management of harmful drinking (high-risk drinking) and alcohol dependence in adults and in young people aged 10 to 17 years.

 This is one of three pieces of NICE guidance addressing alcohol-related problems and should be read in conjunction with:

-Alcohol-use disorders: prevention (2010) NICE guideline PH24.
+NICE's guideline on alcohol-use disorders: prevention (2010).
 Public health guidance on the price, advertising and availability of alcohol, how best to detect alcohol misuse in and outside primary care, and brief interventions to manage it in these settings.

-Alcohol-use disorders: diagnosis and management of physical complications (2010) NICE guideline CG100.
+NICE's guideline on alcohol-use disorders: diagnosis and management of physical complications (2010).
 A clinical guideline covering acute unplanned alcohol withdrawal including delirium tremens, alcohol-related liver damage, alcohol-related pancreatitis and management of Wernicke's encephalopathy.

 Harmful drinking (high-risk drinking) is defined as a pattern of alcohol consumption causing health problems directly related to alcohol.
 This could include psychological problems such as depression, alcohol-related accidents or physical illness such as acute pancreatitis.
 In the longer term, harmful drinkers may go on to develop high blood pressure, cirrhosis, heart disease and some types of cancer, such as mouth, liver, bowel or breast cancer.